FreeON/freeon/Developers_Guide.md

 #### Creating local branches

-Anyone is welcome to branch their own version of FreeON, and use it as they like within the GPL.
+Anyone is welcome to branch (fork) their own version of FreeON, and use it as they like within the GPL.
 To get started, we suggest the following.
 Clone the repository as described above and then create your own topic branch with

     git branch branchname